itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

 - We can add multiple users using Add Multiple User (up to 10 users) or Data Loader (More than 10 users).
 - In the user record overview we can do user related tasks such as unlocking users, freezing users and deactivating users.
 (User Delete not possible)
 - User license (sets the baseline features as user can use), permission set license (for access to variety of tools & function) & feature license (for access of additional features).
+- To access object we use tabs & bunch of this tabs are used in application & they can be accessed by profiles (profile control visibility of app)
 - Delegated Administrator grants user admin access for some time (to share admin duties for some time)
 - Login as any user (It can be helpful for admin to exp exactly what particular user is facing by login as that user) (Go to Login access policies & allow this option then login by going to users section as any user)
 - Setup audit trail -  Used to check any salesforce metadata (any backend config) changes in our salesforce org (last changes to org (logs))